 The rate of interest for the same loan product and same tenor availed during the same period by different customers need not to be standardized as it can vary for different customers based on consideration of any or a combination of above parameters.

-The interest rates offered can be on fixed or variable basis and can be charged on flat or reducing balance method.The interest rate could range between eight to thirty five percent.
+The interest rates offered can be on fixed or variable basis and can be charged on flat or reducing balance method.The interest rate could range between eight to twenty four percent.

 The interest re-set period for variable rate loans would be decided by the NBFC from time to time.